 If I have to do a lot of walking I usually wear socks or tights with my heels.
-I’ve actually never tried the insoles but I’m planning to get some soon to see if it really helps :)posted over 5 years ago
+I’ve actually never tried the insoles but I’m planning to get some soon to see if it really helps :)posted about 6 years ago

 I don’ have insoles on my Sullibans.
 But I do have them for my Aldo mirror platforms.
 They definitely help A LOT.
-Otherwise, my sullibans are usually worn with socks or tights like Starrgirl, so that helps.posted over 5 years ago
+Otherwise, my sullibans are usually worn with socks or tights like Starrgirl, so that helps.posted about 6 years ago

 i use dr. scholls (sp?) gel pads in my heels, but be careful they make the shoe 1/2 size smaller (by taking up room in the shoe where your foot usually is)... i often use them in shoes that are a little too big (like where my heel slips out the back) because they make the shoe a little more “snug”... so i’m not sure if you’d want to use them in shoes that fit or are even a little small.
 BUT, that being said: they really really help the ball of my foot from aching.